-In private equity and fund of funds, the AIFM is currently solely engaged in indirect investments private equity secondaries.
-As a consequence, -the AIFM is typically one step removed from underlying portfolio companies.
+In private equity and fund of funds, the AIFM is currently solely engaged in indirect investments.
+As a consequence, the AIFM is typically one step removed from underlying portfolio companies.
 Therefore, the sustainability risk framework focuses on assessing the sustainability risk of the General Partners of the underlying fund investments as well as of the underlying portfolio companies:

-For GP risk assessments, where transaction dynamics allow (GP-led deals, selectively LP-led deals and fund-of-fund secondaries), the AIFM or the delegated portfolio manager uses uses available information to perform a sustainability risk assessment review questionnaire to assess GP policies, commitments to industry standards, governance, communication and investment process.
-When transaction dynamics do not allow completion of the risk questionnaire, the AIFM or the delegated portfolio managers use available information to prepare a qualitative risk assessment of the GP based on the categories of analysis of the risk questionnaire.
-In either case, tThe outcome of the analysis is included in the investment memorandum presented to the investment committee.
+For GP risk assessments, where transaction dynamics allow (GP-led deals, selectively LP-led deals and fund-of-fund secondaries), the AIFM or the delegated portfolio manager uses available information to perform a sustainability risk review to assess GP policies, commitments to industry standards, governance, communication and investment process.
+The outcome of the analysis is included in the investment memorandum presented to the investment committee.

-- For secondary investments: for portfolio company risk assessments, a two-step process is applied: - o First, individual portfolio companies are screened against a high-risk industry list. - In addition, the sustainability risk of the portfolio companies is assessed by leveraging a third-party risk rating provider, which considers issues and topics based on UNGC principles1, SASB issues2 and past public sustainability incidents by sector and company. - For primary investments: Ffor co-investments - o From time to time, private equity co-investments with existing General Partners may be evaluated and ultimately included in the portfolio.
+- For secondary investments: for portfolio company risk assessments, a two-step process is applied: - First, individual portfolio companies are screened against a high-risk industry list. - In addition, the sustainability risk of the portfolio companies is assessed by leveraging a third-party risk rating provider, which considers issues and topics based on UNGC principles1, SASB issues2 and past public sustainability incidents by sector and company. - For primary investments: for co-investments - From time to time, private equity co-investments with existing General Partners may be evaluated and ultimately included in the portfolio.
 For these investments, the AIFM or delegated portfolio manager will rely on the previous risk assessment of the General Partner's sustainability risk when considering all private equity co-investments for inclusion in the portfolio.
-The AIFM or the delegated portfolio manager will document any sustainability risk pertaining to the prospective co-investment [Tishawna to complete?]
-The outcome and/or any sustainability risk specific to the co-investment will be documented in the written investment recommendation.
+T The outcome and/or any sustainability risk specific to the co-investment will be documented in the written investment recommendation. - (4) MiFID

-(4) MiFID